 7 strategies to get you through your work related holiday obligations (without ruining your diet…or your reputation).

 For better or worse, office holiday parties are known for overly intimate co-worker chats, Secret Santa gifts with a person you don’t know well, and of course excessive amounts of eating and drinking.
 But the (work) party don’t stop just there.
 In today’s business world of vertical and horizontal integration, agency partners, B2B and B2C work, collaborations and all the networking in between, work often means close involvement with a slew of others outside your core organization… and they all have their holiday parties—and an invite with your name on it—too.
-Depending on your industry and role, you may have clients, vendors, portfolio companies (or “portcos,” as an insiders call ’em), brokers and brokerage firms, there-when-you-need-them lawyers, office building landlords and the management companies that run your space, digital strategy agencies, social media freelancers, and all the like for your significant other too, all expecting you to show up to their big holiday shindig.
+Depending on your industry and role, you may have clients, vendors, portfolio companies (or “portcos,” as the insiders call ’em), brokers and brokerage firms, there-when-you-need-them lawyers, office building landlords and the management companies that run your space, digital strategy agencies, social media freelancers, and all the like for your significant other too, all expecting you to show up to their big holiday shindig.

 The point is, your own office holiday party is often just ONE of the many work related holiday obligations filling up your calendar in the short weeks between the Monday after Thanksgiving and the Friday before Xmas eve.
 Showing up to the office after after any of these spirited gatherings can be hard enough—without the added 5 lbs. from chugging eggnog and clearing the buffet.